Homemade sweet potato buns are perfect for slicing and filling with hamburgers or other meats.

 The color will differ slightly based on the color of the vegetable you use but that’s it.

-Cook and mash the sweet potato today.
+Cook and mash the sweet potatoes today.
 Refrigerate for a day or two and then proceed with the rest of the recipe.

 I peeled, cubed, and boiled the potato, then mashed.
 But one could bake in the oven or even use the microwave for ease.